lebao3105/texteditor/README.md

 > Note: This project also available on GitLab with this [link](https://gitlab.com/lebao3105/texteditor_tk)

 ## Running
-Install configparser package before continue.

-This project needs python3 + Tkinter and pip installed.
-Also install PIL package with pip.
+This project needs Python 3 with Tkinter and pip installed.
+Use pip to install configparser.

 If needed, let this app speak your language.
 On Linux, use ```[upd_trans.sh](upd_trans.sh)``` should work:
 ```